plone/volto/PACKAGES.md

 Add-on or feature packages, can depend on any other package.
 You must distribute them as source code, and not transpile them.
 They must provide a default configuration registry loader as the default main entry point export.
-Unlike Volto add-ons, it is preferibly *NOT* to place the code in `src` folder.
+Unlike Volto add-ons, do *NOT* place the code in the `src` folder.
-If the package is not being transpiled, the direct resolution must work OOTB, so the bundlers resolution is direct, as well as the TypeScript resolution.
+If you do not transpile the package, the direct resolution must work out of the box, where both the bundler and TypeScript resolution are direct.
-They must be loadable as any other add-on and contain an add-on registry compatible `install`-able default export.
+They must be loadable as any other add-on, and contain an add-on registry compatible `install`-able default export.

 ## Development utility packages